chenbk85/dzenstat/README.md

 ======================

 *dzenstat* is a simple monitor that prints system information out to the console.
 It is meant to be used in combination with
 <a href="http://github.com/robm/dzen/">dzen2</a>.

-So to use dzenstat, you may run this command for example:

-	dzenstat | dzen2 -ta r

-See the dzen2 page for information about its options.
+Please note that this program is still in early development, and thus it is not meant to be used.
+And even as it moves on, it's just meant to work for my needs.

+But of course you may use the source code to build your own little tools.

 have a screenshot!
 ------------------

+Just to give you an impression what it should look like - and what it currently looks like.

 ![screenshot](http://ayekat.ch/img/host/screen_dzenstat.png)

-above: conky | dzen2
+above: **conky**

-below: dzenstat | dzen2
+below: **dzenstat**

 configure & build